jcw024/lichess_database_ETL/README.md

 **Net Elo Gain Per Month vs. Number of Games Played Per Month**
 ![Alt test](./analytics/plots/elo_diff_per_month_by_total_games_per_month_blitz.png?raw=true "net elo gain/month vs number of games/month")

 It seems like no matter how the data is sliced up, there does not seem to be a clear 1:1 linear correlation between improvement rate and number of games played.
-There's *maybe* a slight upward trend with elo gain vs games per month, but it seems to be a weak trend.
+There's *maybe* a slight upward trend with rating gain vs games per month, but it seems to be a weak trend.

-However, there does seem to be a sweet spot in the elo gain rate where a large portion of the players who have gained the most elo per month seem to cluster around 100-300 games per month, which comes out to a handful of games per day.
+However, there does seem to be a sweet spot in the rating gain rate where a large portion of the players who have gained the most elo per month seem to cluster around 100-300 games per month, which comes out to a handful of games per day.
 That may be evidence that playing at least a few games here and there on a consistent basis will give the best chances at improving, but that could also be due to the fact that there are just more data points for players playing at that rate.

 In case you're curious about how people gained 100+ points per month, I checked the data and the majority of them are either cheaters, smurf accounts, or bots.
 For reference, the most improved player is (as of oct 2021) an 11 year old world chess champion from the Ukraine.
 His rate of improvement averaged out to 33 points per month over a period of 6 years.